f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/156.png

-Note that in subsequent requests record type will be changed to CNAME in order to change DNS settings and let traffic go through Essential App Protect.
-Record IP will be used by the F5 Cloud Services portal to find the nearest available instance when creating Essential App Protect service.
+Note that at this stage our test application is using an A-record to route traffic that's going to the FQDN to the IP of the app server.
+During the lab we will update this DNS record to a CNAME generated during the Essential App Protect instance setup, so that the app traffic will directed to Essential App Protect instance first, and then the "scrubbed" traffic will be directed to our app IP (or FQDN) depending on the configuration.

-Sending this request will automatically capture of the Record variables:
+When this request completes successfully the value of the FQDN Record will be captured as a variable:

 .. figure:: _figures/26.jpg

-This record name will be used for creating Essential App Protect service in the F5 Cloud Services portal, as well as throughout the lab as the domain name for your test applications.
+Take note of this FQDN record; it will be used for creating Essential App Protect service in the F5 Cloud Services portal, as well as throughout the lab as the domain name for your test application.

 `f)` Test via Browser

-Let's now test our app using the FQDN we have just got.
-Copy the "record" name from the Postman response and paste into your browser.
+Let's now look at your test application by browsing to the FQDN Record we just received.
+Copy the "record" name from the previous Postman response and paste it into your browser.

 .. figure:: _figures/115.png

-You will see your app which is not protected for now and goes directly to its server.
+You will see the ficticious web app (BuyTime Auction website) which is currently not protected.
+This means all of the traffic is routed directly to the app server.

 .. figure:: _figures/230.png

 `g)` Get User Membership to F5 Cloud Services accounts

-In Postman, send the **Get User Membership (optional)** request which returns info on your user’s access to Cloud Services accounts.
+Back in Postman, let's send the **Get User Membership (optional)** request which returns info on your access to F5 Cloud Services accounts.

 .. figure:: _figures/157.png

-You will see account ids, names, roles and other information in the body of response.
+You will see account ids, names, roles and other information in the body of the response.

 .. figure:: _figures/158.png

-Your "account_id" will be retrieved using "account_name" and used in the subsequent requests.
+Your "account_id" will be retrieved using the "account_name" value and will be used in the subsequent requests.

 .. figure:: _figures/159.png